Why Mindfulness? you may ask. It’s the latest thing. Are you just jumping on a bandwagon?

 It partly depends on whether you want something to enhance your lifestyle and ability to get things done well, rather than just survive, or whether you have developed a condition of some kind, say, depression, which needs to be supported.
 I suspect all these options are beneficial.
 The choice will be down to the teacher, the availability of classes, and, most significantly, your own self discipline, because, let’s face it, unless you’re going to practise at home, you’re asking an awful lot of an hourly session once a week.
 So find something you enjoy.

 Of course, there’s nothing wrong with dabbling until you find something that works for you, but when you do find that something, the benefits of practising in depth and thoroughly, are manifest.
-For this reason, I am looking forward to finding out how Mindfulness can help my Taiji and Qigong practise and have invited practitioner Karen Fenna to come to Tarbert and show me.
+I am looking forward to finding out how Mindfulness can help my Taiji and Qigong .

-Karen’s Mindfulness workshop, on the 12th of November, will show new ways of relating to our experience that enable us to handle thoughts and feelings differently.
+Mindfulness is designed to show new ways of relating to our experiences that enable us to handle thoughts and feelings differently.
 Instead of either becoming sucked into problems, or trying to avoid them at all costs, we learn to break free from habitual patterns and see things from a different perspective.